Eduardo A. Nillni, PHD, MS

-Obesity and its related medical complications including type 2 diabetes, cardiovascular disease, dyslipidemia, and cancer account for more than 300,000 deaths per year in the United States.
-Obesity occurs as a result of a longstanding imbalance between energy intake and energy expenditure, which is influenced by a very complex set of biological pathway systems regulating appetite.
-A more thorough understanding of the molecular mechanisms underlying the pathogenesis of obesity and regulation of energy metabolism is essential for the development of effective therapies.
-My laboratory study the biology of different hypothalamic neuropeptide hormones and enzyme nutrient sensors involved in the regulation of energy balance.
+Obesity and its medical complications including type 2 diabetes, cardiovascular disease, dyslipidemia, and cancer account for more than 300,000 deaths per year in the United States.
+Obesity occurs as a result of a longstanding imbalance between energy intake and energy expenditure.
+A better understanding of the mechanisms underlying the pathogenesis of obesity is essential for the development of effective therapies.
+My laboratory study the biology of different hypothalamic neuropeptide hormones affected by endoplasmic reticulum stress during diet-induced obesity, and nutrient sensors involved in the regulation of energy balance.

 BiographyDr.
 Eduardo A. Nillni joined the Division of Endocrinology in the Department of Medicine as a member of the research faculty in 1989.
 His education included a master's degree in Biological Sciences from the University of Buenos Aires, Argentina, and a PhD from the Hadassah Medical School, Hebrew University of Jerusalem, Israel, where he studied the Biochemistry of Parasitic Protozoa.
 Dr. Nillni did his post-doctoral fellowship in membrane biology of parasitic protozoa at Tufts-New England Medical Center in Boston, and he then became a member of the faculty in 1984.
 He subsequently shifted his research to the field of Endocrinology and has established a highly productive program studying the role of neuropeptide hormones, nutrient sensors in the hypothalamus and the adiposite hormone leptin involved in the regulation of food intake energy homeostasis.